amoradinejad/limHaloPT/README.md

 Once you made your modifications to main.c module, you should be in Source subdirectory and take the following steps:
 - Recompile the code with "make"
-- Run the code by typing "./limHaloPT"
+- Run the code by typing "./limHaloPT" <br>

 ## Attribution
 You can use this package freely, provided that in your publication you cite the following paper Moradinezhad, Nikakhtar, Keating, Castorina: [arXiv:2111.03717](https://arxiv.org/abs/2111.03717).
 Furthermore, since limHaloPT relies on CLASS Boltzman code, you should also cite at least this paper [arxiv:1104.2933](https://arxiv.org/abs/1104.2933) as required byy CLASS developers.
 <br>

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)